mathlingua/mathlingua-language-support/README.md

 ![Preview image of the extension](images/preview.png)

 ## Release Notes

+### 0.10.2 (2020-07-04)
+- Update the readme to describe how to use this extension with mathlore.org.

 ### 0.10.1 (2020-07-02)
 - Address an issue where commands containing the text `is` (such as `\exists`) were not rendered correctly.